normic/django-docmgr/README.rst

 * Templatetag for nice preview of a given (image)document
 * Provides DocuemntPreviewWidget which shows a preview of an image instead of the normal filelink
-* When deleting a referenced document, the file will be deleted as well
+* When deleting or changing a referenced document, the file will be deleted as well
-* Provides an AdminModel
+* Provides a simple AdminModel

 Quick start